-Using our approach, we find that various real-world networks (such as Facebook friendship networks, Coronavirus and \textit{Homo sapiens} protein--protein interaction (PPI) networks, and an arXiv collaboration network) have low-rank subgraph patterns, in the sense that one can successfully approximate their $k$-node subgraph patterns {by} a weighted sum of a small number of latent motifs.
-The latent motifs of these networks thereby reveal their low-rank mesoscale structures. \commHL{Our claim of the low-rank nature of a network's mesoscale structure concerns the space of certain subgraph patterns, rather than the embedding of an entire network into a low-dimensional Euclidean space (as considered in spectral-embedding and graph-embedding methods~\cite{perozzi2014deepwalk, grover2016node2vec}).
-It is impossible to obtain such a low-dimensional graph embedding for networks {with small} mean degrees and large clustering coefficients~\cite{seshadhri2020impossibility}.} Additionally, as we demonstrate in this paper, the ability to encode a network using a set of latent motifs has a wide variety of applications in network analysis.
-Such applications include network comparison, denoising, and edge inference.
+Using our approach, we find that various real-world networks (such as Facebook friendship networks, Coronavirus and \textit{Homo sapiens} protein--protein interaction (PPI) networks, and an arXiv collaboration network) have low-rank subgraph patterns, in the sense that one can successfully approximate their $k$-node subgraph patterns by a weighted sum of a small number of latent motifs.
+The latent motifs of these networks thereby reveal low-rank mesoscale structures of these networks.
+Our claim of the low-rank nature of such mesoscale structures concerns the space of certain subgraph patterns, rather than the embedding of an entire network into a low-dimensional Euclidean space (as considered in spectral-embedding and graph-embedding methods~\cite{perozzi2014deepwalk, grover2016node2vec}).
+It is impossible to obtain such a low-dimensional graph embedding for networks with small mean degrees and large clustering coefficients~\cite{seshadhri2020impossibility}.
+Additionally, as we demonstrate in this paper, the ability to encode a network using a set of latent motifs has a wide variety of applications in network analysis. {These} applications include network comparison, denoising, and edge inference.